What steps is your nonprofit taking to retain volunteers in 2021? Here are 5 strategies to incorporate into your retention plan this year.

 Be flexible and considerate of your supporter’s schedule

 In another recent blog post, we talked about the amount of free time the average person has access too.
 According to our research, the average person has 4 hours of free time available per day or 28 hours per week.
-Is your nonprofit considering your volunteers schedule when creating opportunities for involvement?
-Does your organization offer micro-opportunities or digital opportunities that would better fit into the schedule of your supporters?
+Is your nonprofit considering your volunteer’s schedule when creating opportunities for involvement?
+Does your organization offer micro-opportunities or remote opportunities that would better fit into the schedule of your supporters?

 Another tip is to make the volunteer registration process as streamlined as possible for supporters.
 A streamlined process will demonstrate to volunteers that your organization values their time.

 One of the best ways to build trust with volunteers is through effective communication.
 Your organization should use communication as a tool to build and strengthen relationships.
 Your nonprofit can communicate opportunities for involvement, data about your program’s impact, and thank volunteers personally for their participation.
 Communication should be frequent and across multiple mediums such as email, text, social media, and in-person.
-Find out what technologies your volunteers use to communicate, and be present there.
+Find out what technologies your volunteers use and be present there.
 According to a communication study, performed by Willis Towers Watson, organizations with highly effective communication strategies are 3-5 times more likely to outperform their peers.
-How is your nonprofit using communication to retain volunteers in 2020?
+How is your nonprofit using communication to retain volunteers in 2021?

 Entice volunteers to commit more of their precious time

-As mentioned earlier in this post, being flexible is key and so is getting volunteers as involved as possible.
+As mentioned earlier in this post, being flexible is key, and so is getting volunteers as involved as possible.
 Studies have shown a direct correlation between retention and the number of hours a volunteer provides an organization each year.
 According to a study, performed by the Corporation for National & Community Service, volunteers who serve 50 hours per year or more are 40% more likely to give one year to the next than those who serve 1-14 hours per year.
 The best way to entice volunteers is by creating a personalized, flexible, and engaging experience.
 How your organization accomplishes this task is up to you.